izuzak/izuzak.github.com/_posts/2010-04-03-why-understanding-rest-is-hard-and-what-we-should-do-about-it-systematization-models-and-terminology-for-rest.markdown

 ---
 <em><strong>EDIT 29 August 2011: I've published a paper on the FSM-based formalism for describing RESTful systems at the <a href="http://icwe2011.webengineering.org/">ICWE 2011 conference</a>.
 The formalism presented in the paper is a more detailed and advanced version of the one presented in the second part of this blog post.
 Links for downloading the paper and presentation slides are in the <a href="http://ivanzuzak.info/#talks">talks and papers section</a>.</strong></em>

+<em><strong>EDIT 25 January 2012: I've published another paper on the FSM-based formalism for RESTful systems, this time in the <a href="http://www.rintonpress.com/journals/jwe/">Journal of Web Engineering</a>.
+This paper is again a revised and extended version of the previous paper.
+Furthermore, the paper explores the practical challenges and benefits of using the presented formalism.
+Again, for more details see the <a href="http://ivanzuzak.info/#talks">talks and papers section</a>.</strong></em>

 <em>This is going to be another long post, so I'm using the introduction as an overview again.</em>

 <em><span style="font-family:Verdana;font-style:normal;line-height:normal;"> </span></em>